Numerical Methods for Dynamical Low-Rank Approximations of Stochastic Differential Equations -- Part I: Time discretization: Numerical Experiments

-On the left panel of Figure \ref{fig:toy example error}, the singular values of the true solution $X^{\mathrm{true}}$ are shown, while its right panel illustrates the $L^2$ strong errors between each discretization method of Sections \ref{sec: discretization procedure} and the exact solution of $X^{\mathrm{true}}$ or its continuous DLRA.
-The reference $X^{\mathrm{true}}$ and the continuous DLR solutions have been computed with $\Delta t = 1 \cdot 10^{-2}$.
-We notice that $\sigma_{3}(\mathbb{E}[X^{\mathrm{true}}(t)(X^{\mathrm{true}})^{\top}(t)])$ approaches $10^{-9}$ almost immediately and continued to be constant over time, where $\sigma_{2}(\mathbb{E}[X^{\mathrm{true}}(t)(X^{\mathrm{true}})^{\top}(t)])$ slowly increases over time.
-Consequently, the decision to employ DLRA algorithms with rank $k=2$ is motivated by numerical evidences, too.
-In Figure \ref{fig:toy example error} we notice that the rank-$2$ DLRA discretization still manages to retrieve the pathwise convergence over $\Delta t$ for all the algorithms, with the Projector Splitting methods that seem to convergence over time with a smaller constant than the DLR Euler-Maruyama.
-This empirical observation is consistent with Theorems~\ref{thm: convergence of DLR Euler-Maruyama}, \ref{thm: Numerical Convergence Eva}, and \ref{thm: Numerical Convergence Stoch DLR Proj}.
+On the left panel of Figure \ref{fig:toy example error}, the singular values of the true solution $X^{\mathrm{true}}$ are shown, while its right panel illustrates the $L^2$ strong errors between each discretization method of Sections \ref{sec: discretization procedure} and the exact solution $X^{\mathrm{true}}$ or its continuous DLRA.
+The reference $X^{\mathrm{true}}$ and the continuous DLR solutions have been computed with $\Delta t = 1 \cdot 10^{-3}$.
+We notice that $\sigma^{3}(\mathbb{E}[X^{\mathrm{true}}(t)(X^{\mathrm{true}})^{\top}(t)])$ approaches $10^{-9}$ almost immediately and stays nearly constant afterward, whereas $\sigma^{2}(\mathbb{E}[X^{\mathrm{true}}(t)(X^{\mathrm{true}})^{\top}(t)])$ slowly increases over time.
+Consequently, the decision to employ DLRA algorithms with rank $k=2$ is confirmed by numerical evidence, too.
+In Figure \ref{fig:toy example error} we notice that the rank-$2$ DLRA discretization still manages to retrieve the strong convergence $O(\Delta t)$ for all the algorithms, with the Projector Splitting methods exhibiting a smaller constant than the DLR Euler-Maruyama.
+This empirical observation is consistent with Theorems~\ref{thm: convergence of DLR Euler-Maruyama}, \ref{thm: convergence of Stoch DLR Proj}, \ref{thm: Numerical Convergence Eva}.
+Moreover, notice that the DLR PS EM shows a slightly better accuracy with respect to the true solution $X^{\mathrm{true}}$ than DLR PS SDE for small $\Delta t$.

 It is worth noticing that Equation \eqref{ex: toy example} has a linear deterministic drift.
 In this case, the deterministic modes of the DLR Euler-Maruyama evolve independently of the Gramian $C_{Y_n}$ (see \eqref{eq: linear drift}).
-Therefore, in this setting the DLR Euler-Maruyama is not affected by the smallest singular value, too.
+Therefore, in this setting the DLR Euler-Maruyama is not affected by the smallest singular value.
 To provide numerical evidence of this property let us consider a slight modification of the problem, given by